 Copas Café La Via

-This is a actually a bar but a popular cafe spot too as it’s near the Maria Zambrano park.
-It’s slightly different to the other cafes mentioned here as it has two foosball tables, it opens late at 15.00hrs and closes at 5.00hrs so gets lively at night.
+This is a actually a bar by night but it’s a popular café spot, too, as it’s near the Maria Zambrano park.
+It’s slightly different to the other cafés mentioned here as it has two foosball tables, it opens late at 15.00hrs and closes at 5.00hrs, and gets quite lively at night.

 Address: Calle de Arroyo Hondo, 40.
 Open: 15.00hrs – 05.00hrs

 Café Maspan is a busy spot with tables spilling onto the pathway, overlooking a busy corner near to the bus station.
 Head here if you have a sweet tooth as they make their own breads, cakes and patisserie.
-They also make good coffee and offer are natural juices.
+They also serve great coffee and natural juices.

 Address: 1 Plaza Reyes Catolicos.
 Tel: 616 46 39 64.
 Open: Every day 07.15 – 21.00